 OUD is a medical condition that can be treated with medication and therapy.

-Naloxone doesn’t cure addiction, and equally doesn’t enable continued use – it saves someone who is dying, giving them the chance to enter treatment or recovery when they are ready to stop using opioids.
+Naloxone doesn’t cure opioid use disorder, and equally doesn’t enable continued use – it saves someone who is dying, giving them the chance to enter treatment or recovery when they are ready to stop using opioids.

 It’s not always easy to talk about opioids and overdoses.
 But to bring awareness to the problem and reduce the number of deaths, it is important to have conversations about opioids, overdoses, and how to keep people alive.